Low-Congestion Shortcuts without Embedding: Introduction

+\textbf{Note: } The algorithm does not know the values of $b$ and $c$ upfront if one is willing to suffer a $\tilde{O}(1)$ performance hit.
+In particular, it is possible to find a feasible pair $(b, c)$ that yields a near-optimal value of $b(D+c)$.
+Given an arbitrary $Q > 0$, one can check if there exists a valid pair of parameters $(b, c)$ that yield a running time of at most $\tilde{O}(b(D+c)) \le Q$.
+This is done by trying all $O(\log n)$ possible powers-of-two $b$ that guarantee $\tilde{O}(bD) \le Q$ and $\tilde{O}(bc) \le Q$ and truncating the execution after $Q$ rounds.
+Given this procedure, one can search for the smallest power-of-two $Q$ for which the above procedure succeeds (by checking all $O(\log n)$ possibilities).

-\item An important consequence of our algorithm is to provide the first distributed algorithm constructing a good shortcut for genus-$g$ graphs.
-Fortunately, the known result for genus-$g$ graphs exhibits the existence of tree-restricted shortcuts with congestion $O(gD\log D)$ and block parameter $O(\log D)$ for an arbitrary BFS tree $T$ of depth $D$.
-Thus in \Cref{sec:main-results-and-applications} we can obtain a distributed algorithm constructing a tree-restricted shortcut with congestion $O(gD\log D\log N)$ and block $O(\log D)$ for graphs with genus at most $g$.
-For bounded genus graphs (i.e. $g = O(1)$), the algorithms based on our shortcut construction achieves the near-optimal time complexity (up to a polylogarithmic factor).
-According to the very recent unpublished result that is still in preparation, a similar result is obtained for graphs with bounded pathwidth and treewidth. \end{itemize}
+\item The final question we tackle is what graph families admit good-quality tree-restricted shortcuts.
+Fortunately, one can reinterpret prior work in the novel terminology of tree-restricted shortcuts to conclude that (any $O(D)$-depth spanning tree of) genus-$g$ graphs contain tree-restricted shortcuts with congestion $O(gD\log D)$ and block parameter $O(\log D)$.
+In \Cref{sec:main-results-and-applications}, we can obtain a distributed algorithm that constructs a tree-restricted shortcut with congestion $O(gD\log D\log N)$ and block parameter $O(\log D)$ for graphs with genus at most $g$.
+For bounded genus graphs (i.e. $g = O(1)$), the algorithms based on our shortcut construction achieves near-optimal time complexity (up to a polylogarithmic factor). \end{itemize}